 A quick escape that never made me happy in the first place.

-What did make me happy was finding the strength to quit masturbation and feeling in control.
+What brought me genuine happiness was NoFap—finding the strength to quit masturbation and feel in control.

 Benefit 2: Tackling challenges better

 I used to go to fapping when I faced some sort of resistance.